Firefighting plane crashes in Australia, killing 3 Americans

 “Unfortunately, all we’ve been able to do is locate the wreckage and the crash site and we have not been able to locate any survivors,” he said.

+Australian Transport Safety Bureau, the national air crash investigator, and state police will investigate the crash site, which firefighters described as an active fire ground.

+“There is no indication at this stage of what’s caused the accident,” Fitzsimmons said.

-Berejiklian said there were more than 1,700 volunteers and personnel in the field, and five fires were being described at an “emergency warning” level.
+Berejiklian said there were more than 1,700 volunteers and personnel in the field, and five fires were being described at an “emergency warning” level — the most dangerous on a three-tier scale — across the state and on the fringes of the national capital Canberra.

-Also Thursday, Canberra Airport closed because of nearby wildfires, and residents south of Australia’s capital were told to seek shelter.
+Also Thursday, Canberra Airport closed temporarily because of nearby wildfires, and residents south of the city were told to seek shelter.
+The airport reopened after several hours with Qantas operating limited services, but Virgin and Singapore Airlines canceled flights for the rest of the day.

 The blaze started Wednesday but strong winds and high temperatures caused conditions in Canberra to deteriorate.
-A second fire near the airport that started on Thursday morning is at a “watch and act” level.
+A second fire near the airport that started on Thursday morning is at a “watch and act” level — the middle of the three tiers.

-“Arrivals and departures are affected due to aviation firefighting operations,” the airport authority said in a tweet.

-Another tweet from traffic police said “the fire is moving fast and there are multiple road closures in the area.
-Please avoid the area.
-Local road blocks in place.”

 Residents in some Canberra suburbs were advised to seek shelter and others to leave immediately.

-“The defense force is both assisting to a degree and looking to whether that needs to be reinforced,” Defense Minister Angus Campbell told reporters.
+“The defense force is both assisting to a degree and looking to whether that needs to be reinforced,” Chief of Defense Angus Campbell told reporters.

 “I have people who are both involved as persons who need to be moved from areas and office buildings that are potentially in danger, and also those persons who are part of the (Operation) Bushfire Assist effort,” he said.